awsdocs/aws-systems-manager-user-guide/doc_source/managed-instances-password-reset.md

 ### Instance not available<a name="password-reset-troubleshooting-instances"></a>

 **Problem**: You want to reset the password for an Amazon EC2 instance on the **Managed instances** console page, but the instance is not in the list\.
 + **Solution**: The instance you want to connect to might not be configured to use with the AWS Systems Manager service\.
 To use an Amazon EC2 instance with Systems Manager, an IAM instance profile that gives Systems Manager permission to perform actions on your instances must be attached to the instance\.
-For information, see [Create an IAM Instance Profile for Systems Manager](setup-instance-profile.md)\.
+For information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.
 To use an on\-premises server or virtual machine \(VM\) that you have activated for use with Systems Manager, you must create an IAM service role that gives Systems Manager permission to perform actions on your machines\.
-For information, see [Create an IAM Service Role for a Hybrid Environment](sysman-service-role.md)\. \(Session Manager support for on\-premises servers and VMs is provided for the advanced\-instances tier only\.
-For information, see [Enabling the Advanced\-Instances Tier](systems-manager-managedinstances-advanced.md)\.\)
+For information, see [Create an IAM service role for a hybrid environment](sysman-service-role.md)\. \(Session Manager support for on\-premises servers and VMs is provided for the advanced\-instances tier only\.
+For information, see [Enabling the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.\)

 ### SSM Agent not up\-to\-date \(console\)<a name="password-reset-troubleshooting-ssmagent-console"></a>

 **Problem**: A message reports that the version of SSM Agent doesn't support password reset functionality\.
 + **Solution**: Version 2\.3\.668\.0 or later of SSM Agent is required to perform password resets\.
 In the console, you can begin the process of updating the agent on the instance by choosing **Update SSM Agent**\.

   An updated version of SSM Agent is released whenever new capabilities are added to Systems Manager or updates are made to existing capabilities\.
 If an older version of the agent is running on an instance, some SSM Agent processes can fail\.
 For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your instances\.
-For information, see [Automate Updates to SSM Agent](ssm-agent-automatic-updates.md)\.
+For information, see [Automate updates to SSM Agent](ssm-agent-automatic-updates.md)\.
 To be notified about SSM Agent updates, subscribe to the [SSM Agent Release Notes](https://github.com/aws/amazon-ssm-agent/blob/master/RELEASENOTES.md) page on GitHub\.

 ### Password reset options do not appear \(CLI\)<a name="password-reset-troubleshooting-ssmagent-cli"></a>

 **Problem**: You connect successfully to an instance using the AWS CLI `[start\-session](https://docs.aws.amazon.com/cli/latest/reference/ssm/start-session.html)` command\.
 You specified the SSM Document `AWS-PasswordReset` and provided a valid user name, but prompts to change the password do not appear\.
 + **Solution**: The version of SSM Agent on the instance is not up\-to\-date\.
 Version 2\.3\.668\.0 or later is required to perform password resets\.

   An updated version of SSM Agent is released whenever new capabilities are added to Systems Manager or updates are made to existing capabilities\.
 If an older version of the agent is running on an instance, some SSM Agent processes can fail\.
 For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your instances\.
-For information, see [Automate Updates to SSM Agent](ssm-agent-automatic-updates.md)\.
+For information, see [Automate updates to SSM Agent](ssm-agent-automatic-updates.md)\.
 To be notified about SSM Agent updates, subscribe to the [SSM Agent Release Notes](https://github.com/aws/amazon-ssm-agent/blob/master/RELEASENOTES.md) page on GitHub\.

 ### No authorization to run `ssm:SendCommand`<a name="password-reset-troubleshooting-sendcommand"></a>

 **Problem**: You attempt to connect to an instance to change its password but receive an error message saying that you aren't authorized to run `ssm:SendCommand` on the instance\.
 + **Solution**: Your IAM user policy must include permission to run the `ssm:SendCommand` command\.
-For information, see [Restricting Run Command Access Based on Instance Tags](sysman-rc-setting-up.md#sysman-rc-setting-up-cmdsec)\.
+For information, see [Restricting Run Command access based on instance tags](sysman-rc-setting-up.md#sysman-rc-setting-up-cmdsec)\.

 ### Session Manager error message<a name="password-reset-troubleshooting-session-manager"></a>

 **Problem**: You receive an error message related to Session Manager\.
 + **Solution**: Password reset support requires that Session Manager is configured correctly\.
-For information, see [Getting Started with Session Manager](session-manager-getting-started.md) and [Troubleshooting Session Manager](session-manager-troubleshooting.md)\.
+For information, see [Getting started with Session Manager](session-manager-getting-started.md) and [Troubleshooting Session Manager](session-manager-troubleshooting.md)\.